Baking With Mom

 Can I freeze this?

 Yes!
 You can freeze a cooked or uncooked apple crumble by wrapping it with plastic wrap tightly and then foil and freezing it up to three months.
 The crumble will need to be completely cooled first before you freeze it, if you bake it first.
 After removing it from the freezer, let it thaw overnight in the fridge.
-Then bake. *ALWAYS remove the plastic wrap before baking.*
+ALWAYS remove the plastic wrap before baking.

 apple crumble with whipped cream on top